MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-scheduled-refresh.md

 ![Displaying the users](media/service-gateway-enterprise-manage-scheduled-refresh/powerbi-gateway-enterprise-schedule-refresh.png)

 > [!IMPORTANT]
-> Upon republish, the data set owner must reassociate the dataset to a gatweay and corresponding data source again.
-The previous association is not maintained upon republish.
+> Upon republish, the data set owner must associate the dataset to a gateway and corresponding data source again.
+The previous association is not maintained after republishing.

 > [!WARNING]
 > If your dataset contains multiple data sources, each data source must be added within the gateway.
-If one or more data sources aren't added to the gateway, you won't see the gateway as available for scheduled refresh.
+If one or more data sources aren't added to the gateway, you don't see the gateway as available for scheduled refresh.

 ## Next steps